reem-shaikh/70DaysOfCode/main/18-12/notes.md

 ```

 5. Undefined
-created a variable and didnt mention what variable to return.
+created a variable and didnt assign a value
 ```bash
 var und;
 console.log(und);